 The string is split into three boxes in the box tree.
 The part of the string before the paragraph element is wrapped in an anonymous box, then we have the

 <p>, which generates a box, and then another anonymous box.

 Something to consider about these anonymous boxes is that they inherit styles from their direct parent, but you cannot change how they look by targeting the anonymous box.
-In my examples I am using a direct child selector to target the children of the container.
-This does not change the anonymous boxes, as they are not a child of the parent block.
+In my examples, I am using a direct child selector to target the children of the container.
+This does not change the anonymous boxes, as they are not "elements" as such.